wordpress-mobile/AztecEditor-iOS/README.md

 1. Open your project, head to **Build Settings** for your target and add `$(SDKROOT)/usr/include/libxml2/` to your **Header Search Paths**.
 2. Go to `Build Phases` > `Link Binary With Libraries` and add `Aztec.framework`.
+3. Add `import Aztec` to your project's source.

 ## Integrating the Library with CocoaPods